openactive/openactive.github.io/rdfs_properties/endpointUrl.md

 ---

 # endpointUrl
-The base URL of the Open Booking API
+The Base URI of this implementation of the Open Booking API

 This property can be used on: [`pending:WebAPI`](https://pending.schema.org/WebAPI)